oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL/DenseLinearAlgebra/guided_jacobiCudaGraphs_SYCLMigration/README.md

 - Cooperative groups
 - Warp-level Primitives

-The Jacobi CUDA Graphs computations happen inside a two- kernel Jacobi Method and Final Error Kernels., Element reduction is performed to obtain the final error or sum value.
+The Jacobi CUDA Graphs computations happen inside a two-kernel Jacobi Method and Final Error Kernels., Element reduction is performed to obtain the final error or sum value.
-In this sample, the vectors are loaded into shared memory for faster memory access and thread blocks are partitioned into tiles.
+In this sample, the vectors are loaded into shared memory for faster memory access, and thread blocks are partitioned into tiles.
 Then reduction of input data is performed in each of the partitioned tiles using sub-group primitives.
 These intermediate results are then added to a final sum variable via an atomic add operation.

 The computation kernels can be scheduled using two alternative types of host function calls: